MasterChef Junior Albania

-MasterChef Junior Albania was an Albanian competitive cooking game show.
+MasterChef Junior Albania is an Albanian competitive cooking game show.
 It is an adaptation of the Australian show Junior MasterChef Australia.
 It is a spin-off of MasterChef Albania, itself an adaptation of the British show MasterChef, and features contestants aged 8 to 14.

 The first season premiered on 27 March 2018.
 The judges were Sokol Prenga, Xheraldina Vula and Julian Zguro.
 The winner of this edition was Denisa Qirici and the finalist runner-ups were Roelt Goxhabelliu, Aurel Domi and Fabian Menekshi.